smile-nl/docker-nexus3/README.md

-# sonatype/nexus3
+# smile/nexus based on sonatype/nexus3

-A Dockerfile for Sonatype Nexus Repository Manager 3, based on CentOS.
+A Dockerfile for Sonatype Nexus Repository Manager 3, based on openjdk (debian jessie).

 To run, binding the exposed port 8081 to the host.